mzhang28/sspaper/chapters/04-spectral-sequences.typ

 }), caption: [First page of the spectral sequence])
 ]

-Typically, we are only interested in page 2 on of the spectral sequence. #TODO[finish]

-Note that although convenient, exact couples are not the _only_ source of spectral sequences; even the Serre spectral sequence can be constructed directly from a filtered object.
+Reading from this diagram, we can understand that the degree shifts of the homomorphisms $i$, $j$, and $k$ in this initial page are:

+$ deg(i) = () $

+Then, to get the next page of the spectral sequence, we obtain a _derived_ exact couple.
+This process of derivation computes our next approximation of our target cohomology result.

 #theorem[Derived couple][
   Given an exact couple $(D, E, i, j, k)$, we can get a _derived_ exact couple $(D', E', i', j', k')$ that contains exactly the homological data required for future pages of the spectral sequence.